-The Project Management Specialist for Energy (PMS) will support USAID Mission efforts to assist Jamaica to increase the country's resilience to disasters by enhancing the resilience of the national power sector and buttressing Jamaica's ability to technically and financially withstand and rebound quickly after a weather related shock.
-The PMS is responsible for project management of the USAID/Jamaica Disaster Risk Reduction (DRR) portfolio of programs within the Office of Environment and Health, which includes, resources designed to build a legacy platform that supports Jamaica's disaster resilience goals.
-The Specialist will implement, monitor, and evaluate all DRR related activities.
-S/he utilizes an in-depth knowledge of the Jamaican power sector and disaster risk reduction planning, and contributes to the Mission strategy and annual reporting documents; cultivates and maintains senior-level relationships with the Government of Jamaica (GoJ), disaster reduction and energy-related private sector entities (with special attention to those in the power sector), the donor community, civil society organizations, implementing partners (IPs), and with other stakeholders; and reports on the energy sector to USAID/Washington, as required.
-S/he maintains active engagement on energy sector and related disaster risk reduction activity in the Region and USG and is expected to engage with State Department counterparts in Political/Economic section at the Mission regarding these topics and issues.
+The task of the Project Management Specialist for Energy (PMS) is to support USAID Mission efforts to assist Jamaica in its goals of facilitating clean energy generation and mitigating the impacts of climate change.
+The PMS is responsible for project management of the USAID/Jamaica Energy sector portfolio, which includes, a) administering the new Caribbean Clean Energy Program (CARCEP); b) representing USAID interests with GOJ in policy; and c) capacity building discussions and providing technical advice with climate sector action plans in Jamaica and strategies for the broader climate change mitigation portfolio.
+The Specialist will implement, monitor, and evaluate all energy related activities in the Global Climate Change (GCC) portfolio.
+S/he utilizes an in-depth knowledge of the Jamaican energy sector; contributes to the Mission strategy and annual reporting documents; cultivates and maintains senior-level relationships with the GoJ, energy-related private sector entities, the donor community, civil society organizations, implementing partners (IPs), and with other stakeholders; and reports on the energy sector to USAID/Washington, as required.